corefan/xenko-docs/manual/ui/layout-system.md

 ### Measure

-In the [Measure](xref:SiliconStudio.Xenko.UI.UIElement.Measure\(SiliconStudio.Core.Mathematics.Vector3\)) pass, each element recursively computes its @'SiliconStudio.Xenko.UI.UIElement.DesiredSize' according to properties you set, such as:
+In the [Measure](xref:SiliconStudio.Xenko.UI.UIElement.Measure\(SiliconStudio.Core.Mathematics.Vector3\)) pass, each element recursively computes its @'SiliconStudio.Xenko.UI.UIElement.DesiredSize' according to the properties you set, such as:

 * @'SiliconStudio.Xenko.UI.UIElement.Width'
 * @'SiliconStudio.Xenko.UI.UIElement.Height'